handlerug/bluesky-liked-posts/README.md

-# Show my likes! ❤️
+# Show my likes! ❤️ for Bluesky

 A web app that shows liked posts of a profile.